cran-task-views/OfficialStatistics/OfficialStatistics.md

     probability-proportional-to-size samples.
 Includes tools to coordinate
     samples with permanent random numbers, draw stratified samples, and use other order-sampling methods.
+- `r pkg("prnsamplr")` implements permanent random number sampling for stratfied and simple random sampling as well pps sampling in order to coordinate the overlap between samples.

 ## 3 Data Collection (incl. record linkage)